top of page

 Key Benefits

-• Accelerated Depreciation: Shift assets to shorter recovery periods, often fully deductible in 2025.
+• Accelerated Depreciation: Move assets into shorter recovery periods—often fully deductible in 2025.

-• Increased Cash Flow: Larger deductions lower taxes, freeing up funds for repairs, amenities, or new investments.
+• Increased Cash Flow: Larger deductions reduce your tax bill, freeing up funds for upgrades or future purchases.

-• Strategic Tax Savings: Short-term rental owners may offset nonpassive income, enhancing tax benefits with proper participation.
+• Strategic Tax Planning: Short-term rental owners may use accelerated deductions to offset nonpassive income with proper participation.

-• Timing Matters: Ensure assets are acquired and placed in service after January 19, 2025, for 100% bonus depreciation, or earlier for 40% under transitional rules.
+• Time Your Purchases: Acquire and place assets in service after January 19, 2025, for 100% bonus depreciation—or take advantage of 40% under transitional rules.

-• Use a Quality Study: Hire professionals following IRS Cost Segregation Audit Techniques Guide standards for defensible documentation.
+• Get a Quality Study: Hire professionals who follow the IRS Cost Segregation Audit Techniques Guide to ensure defensible documentation.

-• Look-Back Studies: For existing properties, use Form 3115 to claim missed depreciation in the current year without amending prior returns.
+• Use Look-Back Studies: For existing properties, file Form 3115 to claim missed depreciation now without amending prior returns.

-• Track Participation: For short-term rentals, log hours to qualify for nonpassive treatment and maximize deduction benefits.
+• Track Participation: Short-term rental owners should document hours to qualify for nonpassive treatment.

-• Plan for Recapture: Accelerated deductions may increase depreciation recapture upon sale, so strategize with your advisor.
+• Plan for Recapture: Accelerated deductions may increase recapture taxes upon sale—work with a tax advisor to plan ahead.

 Common Questions